Engelberga

 Engelberga (or Angilberga, died between 896 and 901) was the wife of Emperor Louis II and thus Carolingian empress to his death on 12 August 875.
 As empress, she exerted a powerful influence over her husband.

+Youth

 Engelberga was probably the daughter of Adelchis I of Spoleto and a member of one of the most powerful families in the Kingdom of Italy at that time, the Supponids.

 Born around 830, Engelberga probably spent her youth in Pavia.
 She married Louis II in 860, after being his concubine for roughly ten years, but did not play a role in political life until after the death of his father, Lothair I, in 855.
 Upon his death, Lothair's kingdom was divided between his three sons and, as the eldest, Louis received Italy and the title of emperor.
-Engelberga had far more political influence than was usual of a queen, partially due to Louis' love for her.
-Engelberga's active participation in politics was unusual, when queens were typically consigned to the domestic sphere.